FLIRT: Feedback Loop In-context Red Teaming: Introduction

 \section{Introduction}

-With the recent release and adoption of large generative models, such as DALL-E~\cite{ramesh2022hierarchical}, ChatGPT~\cite{team2022chatgpt}, and GPT-4~\cite{openai2023gpt4}, ensuring the safety and robustness of these models has become imperative.
+With the recent release and adoption of large generative models, such as DALL-E~\citep{ramesh2022hierarchical}, ChatGPT~\citep{team2022chatgpt}, and GPT-4~\citep{openai2023gpt4}, ensuring the safety and robustness of these models has become imperative.
 While those models have significant potential to create a real-world impact, they must be checked for potentially unsafe and inappropriate behavior before they can be deployed.
-For instance, chatbots powered by Large Language Models (LLMs) can generate offensive response~\cite{perez2022red}, or provide user with inaccurate information~\cite{dziri-etal-2021-neural}.
-When prompted with certain input, text-to-image models such as Stable Diffusion (SD) can generate images that are offensive and inappropriate~\cite{schramowski2022safe}.
+For instance, chatbots powered by Large Language Models (LLMs) can generate offensive response~\citep{perez2022red}, or provide users with inaccurate information~\citep{dziri-etal-2021-neural}.
+When prompted with certain input, text-to-image models such as Stable Diffusion (SD) can generate images that are offensive and inappropriate~\citep{schramowski2022safe}.

-Recent research has leveraged adversarial probing, also called {\em red teaming}, for evaluating the vulnerabilities in generative models, where one aims to discover inputs or prompts that will lead the system to generate undesired output.
-Most previous works in red teaming involve humans in the loop~\cite{ganguli2022red,xu-etal-2021-bot} who interact with the system and manually generate prompts for triggering the model in generating undesired outcomes, both for text-to-text~\cite{ganguli2022red} and text-to-image models~\cite{mishkin2022risks}.
-The human in the loop approach, however, is expensive and not scalable in identifying diverse attack dimensions.
-Thus, recent work has focused on automating the red teaming process~\cite{perez2022red,mehrabi-etal-2022-robust}.
+Recent research has leveraged {\em red teaming} for evaluating the vulnerabilities in generative models, where one aims to discover inputs or prompts that will lead the system to generate undesired output.
+Most previous works in red teaming involve humans in the loop~\citep{ganguli2022red,xu-etal-2021-bot} who interact with the system and manually generate prompts for triggering the model in generating undesired outcomes, both for text-to-text~\citep{ganguli2022red} and text-to-image models~\citep{mishkin2022risks}.
+The human in the loop approach, however, is expensive and not scalable.
+Thus, recent work has focused on automating the red teaming process~\citep{perez2022red,casper2023explore,lee-etal-2023-query}.